LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/tools/tools.md

 ---
 navigation:
-  title: "Items"
+  title: "Tools"
   icon: "laserio:laser_wrench"
 ---

-# Items
+# Tools

-A few items that are used in the mod!
+The tools of the mod.

 <SubPages />